KimGraatrud/FYS-STK4155-Projects/Project_1/README.md

 - `src/` houses the source code for the project (gradient decent, regression, etc.)
 - `parts/` imports the code from src and generates the data and figures used in the paper in `doc/figures/`.
 - `doc/` contains the paper in .pdf format and the figures used for it in `figures/`
+- `main.py` is where we import and call the files from `parts/` and generate all the results.
 - `readme.md` is this file.